InstitutionalGrammar/IG-Book/features.md

 <details>
 <summary>Component-level Nesting</summary><br/>

 Component-level nesting extends the concept of statement-level nesting by allowing the substitution of individual components with institutional state(ments).
 This way it is possible to explicitly parse the structure of activation conditions, which often contain institutional state information expressed in terms of the AIC or EFC pattern.
-This principles extends to various other components, including *Attributes*, *Object* variants, *Context* variants, *Constituted Entities*, *Constituting Properties*, as well as all *Properties* associated with selected components (e.g., *Attributes Properties*).
+This principle extends to various other components, including *Attributes*, *Object* variants, *Context* variants, *Constituted Entities*, *Constituting Properties*, as well as all *Properties* associated with selected components (e.g., *Attributes Properties*).

 Example: ```A(Student) D(must) I(submit) Bdir(assignment) Cex(by the end of the term), Cac{unless [NOT] A(coordinator) I(has specified) a Bdir,p(different) Bdir(due date) Cex(in the course description)}.```